Ticketpark/api-docs/docs/cookbook/create-options.md

 ---
 # How to add options to a booking process

-There are two ways how to add additional options to a booking process:
+There are two ways to add additional options to a booking process:

 * *Ticket options*, which apply to a single ticket.
 This is often the best choice.
 Use this for things which  may differ per person whithin a booking, like selecting a meal, attending a workshop, etc.